saprykin/plibsys/README.md

 Use CMake to build plibsys for target platform.
 For OpenVMS see platforms/vms-general directory.

+## Documentation

+Documentation for the latest stable verison is avaialble through the [GitHub Pages](http://saprykin.github.io/plibsys-docs).

 ## License

 plibsys is distributed under the terms of GNU LGPLv2 or higher license.